COLLEGE PLANNING FOR STUDENTS WITH DISABILITIES

 STEPS TO FOLLOW ONCE YOU SELECT A COLLEGE

-Once you select a college, you must perform these tasks to receive disability-related services:
+Once you select a college, you must perform the following tasks to receive disability-related services.

 1

-GATHER REQUIRED DOCUMENTATION. • Request a copy of your high school IEP/504 Plan and your most recent assessment. • Request an original copy of your diagnosis from your physician or other psychological service provider.
-MEET WITH THE DISABILITY SERVICES COORDINATOR AT YOUR COLLEGE. • Review the documentation and discuss possible accommodations. • Keep in mind that federal guidelines do NOT state that all students with a disability must receive ALL accommodations – especially accommodations that would fundamentally change a college program or impose an undue burden on the college.
+GATHER REQUIRED DOCUMENTATION • Request a copy of your high school IEP/504 Plan and your most recent assessment. • Request an original copy of your diagnosis from your physician or psychological service provider.
+MEET WITH THE DISABILITY SERVICES COORDINATOR AT YOUR COLLEGE • Review the documentation and discuss possible accommodations. • Keep in mind that federal guidelines do NOT state that all students with a disability must receive ALL accommodations.

 2